Deploying Gel to Google Cloud

 $

-NAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) gel LoadBalancer <ip> <ip> 5656:30841/TCP
+kubectl get serviceNAME TYPE CLUSTER-IP EXTERNAL-IP PORT(S) gel LoadBalancer <ip> <ip> 5656:30841/TCP

-Copy and paste the EXTERNAL-IP
+Copy and paste the EXTERNAL-IP associated with the service named

-.
+gel.
 With this IP address, you can construct your instance's DSN:

 $

-GEL_IP=<copy IP address here>
+GEL_IP=<copy IP address here>$

-it.
+GEL_DSN="gel://admin:${PASSWORD}@${GEL_IP}"To print the final DSN, you can echo it.
 Note that you should only run

 this command on a computer you trust, like a personal laptop or sandboxed